t2k/t2k.github.io/_posts/2014-10-14-filtered-backbone-collections.md

 ####The VIEW: A Scrollable Region
-The hardest part initially for me was setting up the markup and CSS to make a scrollable region work within a Backbone.View.
-I'm used to click events, change events, blur events and the like, but in order to create a UI that can emit scroll events and a Marionette View class that can repspond to the scroll events we must first wrap an outer div (or any block level element will do) with a ``max-height; overflow-y: scroll;`` around an inner DIV with a ``max-height:100%``
+The hardest part for me was setting up the markup and CSS to make a scrollable region work within a Marionette View.
+I'm used to click events, change events, blur events and the like, but in order to create a UI that can emit scroll events one has to understand a bit more about HTML and CSS.
+That's where the interaction between the html template and a Marionette View class that can repspond to scroll events took a little extra level of understanding on my part.
+For this to work, we must wrap an outer DIV (or any block level element) with a ``max-height: 500:px; overflow-y: scroll;`` around an inner DIV with a ``max-height:100%``

 ####CSS rules